silvasean/iree-benchmarking/microbenchmark/README.md

 and visualization.
 Previous benchmarking efforts have been assembled out of command line tools that have provided limited ability to scale the effort's level of sophistication.

+# Design issues

+There is currently no reliable way for us to correlate the trace with our executed program.
+We rely on implementation details of IREE such as dispatch region zone name conventions, and the fact that IREE dispatches the same set of workgroups for a given workload.
+It would be great if there was a way for us to annotate our IR with zone names around the regions we want to measure, so then we could total dispatch time for dispatch zones enclosed in a region whose name we can reliably identify.

+TODO: We could perhaps do this by munging the source locations of the generated IR and looking at the location column in the CSV dump.